 Remote Learning Policy and Parent Information

-From 4th January, following the government announcement, Years 7-13 will be learning remotely.
-At Bishop Ramsey, when whole year groups are affected, this provision is via online lessons.
+At Bishop Ramsey, when whole year groups are affected by self isolation, our remote learning provision is via online lessons.

 Continuing to learn remotely